mohliyet/100DaysOfWebDevelopment/README.md

 ## Future Goals

-- **Becoming a Full-Stack Developer**: Aiming to master both front-end and back-end aspects of web development.
+* **Full-Stack Expertise** : Aim to excel in both front-end and back-end development.
-- **Exploring Advanced Technologies**: Planning to learn and implement advanced web technologies in my projects.
+* **Advanced Technologies** : Plan to delve into cutting-edge technologies like Progressive Web Apps (PWAs) and serverless architectures.
+* **Personal Branding** : Establishing a strong online presence through blogging and contributing to open-source projects.

 ## Let's Connect

 I'm always open to connecting with fellow tech enthusiasts, collaborating on projects, or exchanging ideas.
 Feel free to reach out to me on [LinkedIn](Your-LinkedIn-URL) or [Twitter](Your-Twitter-URL).

----

-Remember to fill in your personal details and adjust the content to reflect your specific journey and projects.
-This format will help effectively document your learning path in web development.